Dog Heat Cycle BasicsLast updated: November 18, 2021 by Marty Greer, Doctor of Veterinary Medicine, and the Revival Education Team

 - Going out or diestrus

-It's important to have live sperm there when she ovulates.
-Most breeding misses result from a failure to cover the eggs when they are ovulated.
-The semen viability in a female ranges from nine days for natural, five days for artificial insemination and three days frozen semen.
+It's important to have live sperm in her reproductive tract two to three days after she ovulates.
+The most common causes of missed breedings are because of poorly timing the breeding and poor-quality sperm.
+The semen viability in a female ranges from five days for natural, two days for artificial insemination and one day for frozen semen.
 Timing to cover the eggs when ovulated is important and is the reason we breed every other day until they quit standing.
 Making sure viable semen is in the reproductive tract from three days before ovulation to two days after gives the best chance for conception.

 - All B Vitamins – Long or delayed heat cycle.

 - B-1 Thiamine –The female in heat wants to be courted but she won't stand for the male.
 Oftentimes this is blamed on behavior but most often is a result of a thiamine deficiency.
 Thiamine is also needed for adequate swelling of female during heat.